Earning Good Media Coverage

 Download the appropriate press release template and fill in all the specific information for your memorial service, including contact information for the local media spokesperson (either you or someone on your team).
 You can use the quotes in the press release as-is, or put them in your own words.

-Send this release out twice: first at the beginning of the week of your memorial service, and then the day before.
+Send this release out twice: first on Tuesday, September 7, and then again on Friday, September 11, the day before your memorial service.
 Send out your press release by email, and if you can, also send it by fax (not all outlets still use the fax).
 That afternoon or the next morning, follow up by phone to make sure that the release was received, and that the most appropriate reporter has it in hand.
 Keep in mind that weekday and weekend reporters are often different people (see above)

 Media outreach timeline

-Media outreach for the 2018 National Day of Remembrance for Aborted Children will ramp up in the two weeks before the September 8 event.
+Media outreach for the 2020 National Day of Remembrance for Aborted Children will ramp up in the two weeks before the September 12 event.
 Use the following schedule for contacting and following up with the local media from the weeks before the Day of Remembrance and in the days immediately following.
-You can also view this timeline as a printable PDF file:

 Thursday, August 13 through Saturday, August 15